No Products in the Cart

 Oysters require the acquisition of the pallet/taste.
 While some may find the french delicacy slimy and repulsive if one gets past that it is said that there is nothing else you’d enjoy more in the world.
 However, Oysters are also known for their high zinc concentrations which helps destroy acne-causing bacteria and reduce inflammation caused by it while boosting immunity.

 Apricots may have remained underrated as it may not be the ideal sweet treat.
 Although, undeniably the fruit is an abundant carrier of beta-carotene and magnesium which makes the use of apricots ideal in beauty and skincare products that help combat acne.

-Cucumbers are mostly water-consistent but they also contain nutrients like Vitamin C, and E which helps control skin conditions like acne and psoriasis.
-While cucumbers can be consumed as an edible, it can also be applied topically for soothing inflammation of skin and reducing puffiness.
+Cucumbers are mostly water-consistent but they also contain nutrients like Vitamin C and E which helps control skin conditions like acne and psoriasis.
+While cucumbers can be consumed as an edible, it can also be applied topically for soothing inflammation of the skin and reducing puffiness.
 For all you know, there was a scientific rationale for letting cucumber rest on eyelids.

-Omega-3 fatty acids are renownedly known for hindering cytokine and its production which result in skin inflammation and worsened acne bumps.
+Omega-3 fatty acids are renownedly known for hindering cytokine and its production which results in skin inflammation and worsened acne bumps.
 Omega-3 fatty acids can be found in almost all seafood or fish, which helps in easing collagen and elastin breakdown, helping your skin appear firm and youthful.